-Nicolas Jude Larnerd (they/them) is a program manager and research associate for the Humanitarian Agenda at the Center for Strategic and International Studies (CSIS) and a global fellow at the Center for Human Rights and Humanitarian Studies at the Watson Institute of Brown University.
-They work at the intersection of humanitarian affairs and policy, conflict, and peacebuilding with thematic specializations in gender and climate change.
-Prior to CSIS, they worked on the gender-based violence (GBV) team in the Gender and Human Rights Branch at the United Nations Population Fund (UNFPA).
-They have two years of on- and off-site field experience with Project Elea in Eleonas Refugee Camp, Greece, as a program coordinator responding to the migration crisis.
-Jude holds a MA degree in human rights and democracy from the Università di Padova and a BA degree in history from UCLA.
-Their experiences across the humanitarian aid landscape have brought them to strive for continuous improvement in humanitarian operations and foreign policy.
+Nicolas Jude Larnerd is the senior program manager for the Humanitarian Agenda at the Center for Strategic and International Studies (CSIS) and a global fellow for the Center for Human Rights and Humanitarian Studies at the Watson Institute of Brown University.
+Larnerd's expertise focuses on humanitarian access, sanctions, countering the financing of terrorism, and gender.
+Prior to CSIS, Larnerd worked in the Gender and Human Rights Branch at the United Nations Population Fund (UNFPA), supporting gender-based violence response and data analysis.
+Larnerd brings two years of field experience in responding to the migration and COVID-19 crisis for Project Elea at Eleonas Refugee Camp in Greece.
+Larnerd earned an MA in human rights and democracy from the Università di Padova and a BA in history from the University of California, Los Angeles.

 Filter by